 Services will be 2:00pm Sunday, June 2, 2019 at the South Colonial Chapel, with viewing one hour prior to the service.
 Burial will follow at Resthaven Memory Gardens.

-To send flowers in memory of Lenora Faye Wiechert (Mikes), please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Lenora Faye Wiechert (Mikes), please visit our Heartfelt Sympathies Store.

 Lenora Faye Wiechert, 89, passed away on Wednesday, May 29, 2019.